JessmannPengard/Puzzle-Solver-and-Generator-Python/readme.md

 # Puzzle Solver

 Puzzle Solver is a Python-based application that solves puzzles provided as text files.
 It includes a command-line interface (`solve.py`).
 The application is designed to handle puzzles represented by a grid of pieces.
+It also includes a puzzle generator (`generate.py`) so you can generate different puzzles to test the Puzzle Solver.

 ## Features

 - Solve puzzles from text files
+- Generate new puzzles (not fully tested)
 - Command-line interface
 - Unit tests for the Puzzle and PuzzlePiece classes